Recursive Superintelligence startup raises $650 million for self-improving AI development

 Takeaway

-The emergence of Recursive Superintelligence could significantly accelerate advancements in AI technology.
+The success of Recursive Superintelligence could revolutionize AI development and accelerate advancements in the field.

 Daily AI news: models, tools, and policy.